 The Migratory Bird Treaty Act (MBTA) of 1918 provides protection for bird species native to North America.
 The project area is in the Mississippi Flyway, a bird migration route which follows the Mississippi River, the Missouri River, and the Lower Ohio River in the United States.
 A variety of migratory birds might occur in the project areas, some as migrants and some as breeders, depending on the time of year.
 Year-round residents would also be present.
-The soil boring construction disturbance would cause temporary minor adverse impacts.
+The construction disturbance could cause temporary minor adverse impacts.

-Although the bald eagle (Haliaeetus leucocephalus) was removed from the federal list of threatened and endangered species in 2007, it continues to be protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act (BGEPA).
-The BGEPA prohibits unregulated take of bald eagles, including disturbance.
-The U.S. Fish and Wildlife Service developed the National Bald Eagle Management Guidelines to provide landowners, land managers, and others with information and recommendations regarding how to minimize potential project impacts to bald eagles, particularly where such impacts may constitute disturbance.
-The nearest known active bald eagle nest is approximately 3.3 miles northwest of the project site along the right ascending bank of the Mississippi River.
-This nest is further than 660 feet from any work area, so a disturbance permit is not required.
-If a bald eagle nest is found in the project area, or in the vicinity of the project area, then the USFWS should be contacted, and the National Bald Eagle Guidelines shall be implemented.
+Although the Bald Eagle (Haliaeetus leucocephalus) was removed from the federal list of threatened and endangered species in 2007, it continues to be protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act (BGEPA).
+The BGEPA prohibits unregulated take of Bald Eagles, including disturbance.
+The U.S. Fish and Wildlife Service developed the National Bald Eagle Management Guidelines to provide landowners, land managers, and others with information and recommendations regarding how to minimize potential project impacts to Bald Eagles, particularly where such impacts may constitute disturbance.
+There is a single Bald Eagle nest approximately 1.3 miles north of the project are on the northern bank of the Missouri River.
+This nest is greater than 660 feet of any work areas so a disturbance permit is not required.
+If a Bald Eagle nest is found in the project area, or in the vicinity of the project area, then the USFWS should be contacted and the National Bald Eagle Guidelines implemented.

-St. Louis District Archaeologists conducted a Historic Property Preliminary Review on 17 October 2023.
-This review determined that there are no known archeological sites within the project area.
-The project is limited in scope to geotechnical borings.
-For these reasons, the USACE - St. Louis has made a "No Potential to Affect Historic Properties" determination.
+St. Louis District Archaeologists conducted a Historic Property Preliminary Review on 25 January 2024.
+This review determined that the project area has been previously surveyed and no artifacts or evidence of an archaeological site was found.
+Ground disturbance is limited; the area will be filled with off-site borrow.
+For these reasons, the USACE - St. Louis has made a "No Historic Properties Affected" determination.

 All actions taken were in accordance with the National Historic Preservation Act of 1966, as amended (NHPA).
 In the unlikely event that, earthmoving activities associated with the proposed work did impact potentially significant archeological/historic remains, all construction activities and earthmoving actions in the immediate vicinity of the remains would be held in abeyance until the potential significance of the remains could be determined.
-The precise nature of such investigations would be developed by the Saint Louis District in concert with the professional staff of the Illinois SHPO.
+The precise nature of such investigations would be developed by the Saint Louis District in concert with the professional staff of the Missouri SHPO.

-4. Environmental Impact Statement.
-A preliminary determination has been made that an environmental impact statement is not required for the proposed work.

-5. Technical Analysis.
+- 4. Environmental Impact Statement.
+A preliminary determination has been made that an environmental impact statement is not required for the proposed work. - 5.
+Technical Analysis.
 The St. Louis District is working closely with the requestor to ensure that all technical plans, maps, drawings, specifications are provided and complete.
 A District-led Technical Review is being conducted to determine any potential adverse impacts to the US Army Corps of Engineers flood protection system.